directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson10.md

 Two well-poured glasses of red wine sit within reach of their right hands on the table.<br/>
 In the background you can see ceiling fans, and there is a wall mounted light on a yellow painted pillar behind the man.<br/>
 The woman looks stylish in a dusty pink top with an embroidered embellishment and large earrings.<br/>
-The man is also fashionable, but his blue shirt is unbuttoned to expose his chest, which caught my attention, as it seems to be strange.<br/>
+The man is also fashionable, but his blue shirt is unbuttoned to expose his chest, which caught my attention, as it seemed a bit strange.<br/>
 <br/>
 (124 words)
 {{</card>}}